jambonz/next-static-site/markdown/docs/webhooks/dequeue.md

 # dequeue
-The `dequeue` verb removes the a call from the front of a specified queue and bridges that call to the current caller.
+The `dequeue` verb removes the lowest priority call from a specified queue and bridges that call to the current caller.

+Note that calls can optionally be [enqueued](/docs/webhooks/enqueue) with priority values that will dictate how they are ordered in the queue.
+If priorities are not specified then the queue will operate in FIFO order.

 ```json
 {